WhiteLightningGun/LAMPStackOne/README.md

 You will need to set local environment variables in a .env file.
 For the moment it need only contain: "FLASK_APP=main.py"

-To activate the local environment on Windows: .\venv\Scripts\activate
+To activate the local Python environment on Windows: .\venv\Scripts\activate
 or Unix: source venv/bin/activate

 Installing for the first time?